Belgium

 Behind the gates of hell

-April 2004 – The mayhem and anarchy gripping Iraq lend a deadly ring of truth to early Arab warnings that the US-led invasion would “open the gates of hell”.
+April 2004 – The mayhem and anarchy gripping lend a deadly ring of truth to early Arab warnings that the US-led invasion would “open the gates of hell”.
 Khaled Diab visits a photo exhibition in Brussels that puts a human face on the suffering beyond that infernal doorway.
 Read on

 Working on the mine ban